 Investing headlines have many Americans wondering what’s ahead for the stock market.
-In 2018, there were periods of extreme volatility and many investors experienced declines in their annual returns.
+Last year there were periods of extreme volatility and many investors experienced declines in their annual returns.

 Reacting to the gyrations, some jittery investors pulled out of the market, while the patient ones who stayed in experienced the benefits of the market’s upswing.
 Keep in mind that in times of upheaval, trying to time the market becomes a fool’s errand.
 That’s because market timing involves two precise investing decisions: when exactly to get out of the market, and when to get back in.

 In December 2018, the market experienced another huge decline but the S&P 500 Index did rebound.
 In fact, the day after Christmas it had its best performance since 2009.
 So while those investors who sold off parts of their portfolio may have avoided some temporary drops they missed some substantial gains.

 In a bull market, the economy is humming along, unemployment is low, consumers are spending and stocks are rising.
 When it falls into bear territory, the economy is flailing, unemployment is rising, prices also rise, and asset classes fall.
 Most experts characterize a bear market as a drop in the market as a whole or an index like the S&P 500 by 20% or more for at least two months.